flowchartsman/newsbot/README.md

 # This site always puts a link prefix for tracking.
 We don't want that.
 modifier = `http://links.my.great.site.com/\d+/`
 ```

+## Todo

+NewsBot "works" in the loosest sense only at the moment.
+Links are delivered via webscraped stories, but not rendered.
+Twitter links are rendered, but not extracted.
+The "UI" is laughably bad because it was the least important bit until just now.
+So, yeah, I have a few things to work on, but now that the first completely-unified and working version is published, work will progress rapidly.
+In fact, I'll be surprised if anyone even sees this for very long.

+- Integrate RSS feeds
+- Port the Twitter interface to use [twitterstream](https://github.com/darkhelmet/twitterstream)
+- Fix twitter link extraction, and delivery to the UI
+- Make the UI do anything other than completely suck
+- Let users see how many users are logged in (and their "names")
+- Add chat so the users can talk to each other
+- Port the UI to Dart.
+As long as you're using one new-hotness language, why not use two?
+This will be the final stage of the project and the most radical change.

 ----
 <sup>1</sup>: Soon to be [Dart](https://www.dartlang.org)